home-assistant/home-assistant.io/source/getting-started/configuration.markdown

 ### {% linkable_title Adding devices and services %}

-Home Assistant will be able to automatically discover and configure any Google Chromecasts, Belkin WeMo switches and Philips Hue bridges in your network if you have [the discovery component]({{site_root}}/components/discovery.html) enabled (which is by default).
+Home Assistant will be able to automatically discover and configure any Google Chromecasts, Netgear routers, Belkin WeMo switches and Philips Hue bridges in your network if you have [the discovery component]({{site_root}}/components/discovery.html) enabled (which is by default).

 Not all devices can be discovered, so if you have any of the following devices or services, please see their respective pages for installation instructions: